gerhynes/cs50-notes/README.md

 If you notice that a tree is becoming essentially a strung out linked list, you can rebalance it by changing what the root element is.

+### Hash Tables

+A hash table is essentially an array of linked lists.

+It's based on the idea of a hash function.
+A hash function lets you map data of arbitrary size to fixed-size values, for example taking in a string representing a name and assigning it a number between 0 and 25 for the letter of the alphabet the name starts with.

+If you've ever sorted a deck of cards by suit and number, you've hashed values.

+The running time for searching a hash table is O(n).

+### Tries

+A trie is a data structure used to store strings and more complex data and can be visualized as a graph.

+It is essentially a tree, each of whose nodes is an array, and each of those arrays is an array of pointers to other nodes.

+No matter how many strings you put into a trie, the number of steps is the length of the string.
+It is not dependent on n, the number of other strings in the datra structure.

+The running time for searching a trie is O(1).

+The downside of tries is that they take up a lot of memory.

+### Abstract Data Structures

+You can use the data structures you know as lower-level implementation details to solve higher-level problems.

+An abstract data structure is a model that is implemented using some other data structure.

+#### Queues

+A queue is a common abstract data structure with a first-in first-out (FIFO) property.

+A queue has two operations associated with it: enqueue (getting in line) and dequeue (getting out of line).

+You could implement a queue using an array or linked list.

+#### Stacks

+A stack is an abstract data structure with a last-in first-out (LIFO) property.

+A stack's two main operations are push (add) and pop (remove).

+#### Dictionaries

+A dictionary is an abstract data type that lets you associate keys with values.